Reel Ree:views : 2026

 (episode review) - Wonder Man - Episode 3 & 4

 This is a very difficult show to review without giving away spoilers because the story is simple yet very effective.
-Each episode continues from the last episode and there is an obvious story-arc and every episode has something happen which reveals a bit more of what is going on and how it affects the characters, but one thing I will say, episode 4 is the most Donald Glover's Atlanta series episode I have ever seen Marvel do and it is great!
+Each episode continues from the last episode, and there is an obvious story arc, and every episode has something happen which reveals a bit more of what is going on and how it affects the characters, but one thing I will say, episode 4 is the most Donald Glover's Atlanta series episode I have ever seen Marvel do, and it is great!

 Episode 3

 The third episode starts with a flashback of Simon being checked over by a doctor due to an accident which happened at home.
-At present, the DODC are trying to meet quotas and the agent we have seen before wants more/better evidence of Simon and his abilities to finally arrest him and suggests Trevor to find his way to Simon's family's house and gather information only to learn more and more about Simon as a person.
+At present, the DODC are trying to meet quotas, and the agent we have seen before wants more/better evidence of Simon and his abilities to finally arrest him and suggests that Trevor find his way to Simon's family's house and gather information only to learn more and more about Simon as a person.

 Episode 4

-In the last episode Simon mentions DeMarr "Doorman" Davies and should anyone find out about his abilities, he will not be able to act, however, this episode centres entirely on DeMarr and leads to why Simon would not ever be able to act again should Hollywood find out that Simon Williams has special abilities.
+In the last episode, Simon mentions DeMarr "Doorman" Davies, and should anyone find out about his abilities, he will not be able to act; however, this episode centres entirely on DeMarr and leads to why Simon would not ever be able to act again should Hollywood find out that Simon Williams has special abilities.
 Without going into too much, a shady company operating in the background in the entirety of the MCU (it would seem) is the reason behind it all, with that said, although that is a very minor thing, the episode addresses what happens to an actor who suddenly gets famous, the trajectory and all the, fame, fortune and heights an actor can sour to as well as the repercussions.

 Wednesday, 28 January 2026